-I used to think of Orlando as a destination for little kids, but I discovered Orlando is even better with teens.
-Amusement parks are so much more fun when you can go on all the rides and don’t have to worry about the dreaded “theme park meltdowns.”
-My big kids were also able to pack in lots of other adventures and hipster shopping areas as we explored all the fun there is in Orlando beyond the theme parks.
+Think Orlando is a destination just for kids?
+Visiting Orlando with teens is even better!
+Orlando theme parks are great when you can go on all the rides and don’t have to worry about the dreaded "theme park meltdowns."
+My big kids were also able to pack in lots of other adventures and hipster shopping areas as we explored all the Fun Things to do in Orlando Other than the Theme Parks.

 Pandora – The World of Avatar is a gorgeous addition to Disney’s Animal Kingdom.
 The Avatar Flight of Passage ride is possibly the best ride I’ve ever been on.
 It’s absolutely beautiful and, while it will be too scary for most little kids, it’s perfect for teens.
 The Na'vi River Ride is stunning as well.

 Cool off with a beautiful and tasty violet lemonade slush at Epcot.